 Kumiko in her "The Budget Mom" blog breaks down all of her favorite fruits and vegetables in a month-by-month guide based on season for best prices.
 She also keeps this guide on her fridge as a reference.

-While they wait for government programs like SNAP to catch up, if you meet the income qualifications for SNAP, you are eligible for their Reduced Cost Box Program, which takes 30% off the cost of your order, every time you order.
+While they wait for government programs like SNAP to catch up, if you meet the income qualifications for SNAP, you are eligible for Imperfect Food's Reduced Cost Box Program, which takes 30% off the cost of your order, every time you order.
 This works out to buying produce for less than half what it would cost at the grocery store.
 Click the 'Find Out More' button below for more information.
+They are based out of San Francisco, CA.